astronomer/docs/astro/install-aws.md

 - Share AWS account information with our team.
 - Create a cross-account IAM role that Astro can assume within your new AWS account.

-Astronomer will then create a Cluster within your AWS account that hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
+Astronomer will then create a cluster within your AWS account that hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
 If you'd like to support more than 1 Astro Cluster, [reach out to us](https://support.astronomer.io).

 For a complete list of the AWS resources that our team will provision in your AWS account, see [Resource Usage](resource-reference-aws.md).